 Transcatheter Aortic Valve Replacement (TAVR) is a minimally invasive procedure that enables a collapsible aortic heart valve to be placed inside the heart.
-The Edwards SAPIEN Valve is the first and only TAVR therapy to receive FDA approval.
-Memorial was one of the first hospitals in the nation to be approved to use the newly FDA approved SAPIEN device.
+The Edwards SAPIEN Valve was the first TAVR therapy to receive FDA approval.
+Memorial was one of the first hospitals in the nation to be approved to use the SAPIEN device.

 To assess whether someone is a candidate for the transcatheter valve, patients with severe aortic valve disease are screened in Memorial Hospital’s Heart Valve Program.
 This program is directed by a team of specially trained cardiovascular surgeons, interventional cardiologists, and imaging cardiologists who review possible candidates to determine if the TAVR is the best course of treatment for each individual patient.